Search

 Bugs Bunny

-A comic hero can be a touch character to work with.
+When it comes to comic heroes like Bugs Bunny, it can be difficult to work with them.
 Bugs is such a strong character that he can easily seem to be a bully unless he receives some serious knocks in the course of a story.

 Daffy Duck